mr-p-oliveira/mr-p-oliveira/README.md

 - 🧰 Arduino and Raspberry pi everyday user.
 - ⚡ Fun fact: I'm a runner and a rugby passionate fan!

-From processing medical images, medical signal to air quality to learning how to use knowledge with programming languages effectively for the most basic problems to the most challenging.
-Always looking for problems to improve and optimize.
+From processing medical images, medical signal to air quality learning everyday.Always up to solve a good ol problem so if you need help send me a message!

 ### Hey, do you want to know more about me?
 Follow me:
 [<img align="left" alt="mr_p_oliveira | Twitter" width="22px" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" />][twitter]